The efficiency of resource allocation mechanisms for budget-constrained users

-\paragraph{Examples of resource allocation mechanisms.} Let us devote some space to the definition of some well-known mechanisms from the literature.
+Let us devote some space to the definition of some well-known mechanisms from the literature.
 An important class of resource allocation mechanisms is that of {\em pay-your-signal} mechanisms ($\PYS$, for short).
 When at least two players submit non-zero signals, a $\PYS$ mechanism charges each player $i$ a payment equal to the signal $s_i$ that she submits.
 Otherwise, $\PYS$ mechanisms follow the general convention that we have defined at the beginning of Section~\ref{sec:prelim}, and do not charge any payment to any player.

-The most popular $\PYS$ mechanism is the $\prop$ mechanism that was introduced in \cite{K97}.
+The most popular $\PYS$ mechanism is the $\prop$ mechanism that was introduced in \citep{K97}.
 This mechanism allocates the resource proportionally to the players' signals (this is why it is also known as the proportional allocation mechanism in the related literature), i.e.,

-The $\prop$ mechanism has played a central role in the related literature; for the no-budget setting, Johari and Tsitsiklis~\cite{JT04} proved that its price of anarchy is $4/3$.
-In their attempt to design the $\PYS$ mechanism with the lowest possible price of anarchy, Sanghavi and Hajek~\cite{SH04} defined the allocation function
+The $\prop$ mechanism has played a central role in the related literature; for the no-budget setting, \citet{JT04} proved that its price of anarchy is $4/3$.
+In their attempt to design the $\PYS$ mechanism with the lowest possible price of anarchy, \citet{SH04} defined the allocation function

 We will refer to the $\PYS$ mechanism that uses this allocation function as $\SH$.
-For two players, the allocation function has a very simple definition as $g_1^{\SH}(\sss)=\frac{s_1}{2s_2}$ when $s_1\leq s_2$, and $g_1^{\SH}(\sss)=1-\frac{s_2}{2s_1}$ otherwise.
-Sanghavi and Hajek proved that the two-player version of the $\SH$ mechanism has an optimal (among all $\PYS$ mechanisms) price of anarchy of $8/7$ and provided experimental evidence that the price of anarchy of the $n$-player version is only marginally higher.
+For two players, the allocation function has a very simple definition as $g_1^{\SH}(\sss)=\frac{s_1}{2s_2}$ when $s_1\leq s_2$, and $g_1^{\SH}(\sss)=1-\frac{s_2}{2s_1}$ otherwise. \citet{SH04} proved that the two-player version of the $\SH$ mechanism has an optimal (among all $\PYS$ mechanisms) price of anarchy of $8/7$ and provided experimental evidence that the price of anarchy of the $n$-player version is only marginally higher.
 As we will see later in Section~\ref{sec:pay-your-signal}, the comparison between $\prop$ and $\SH$ yields a drastically different result when players have budgets and the liquid welfare is used as the efficiency benchmark.

-Other interesting classes of mechanisms use proportional allocation but different payments.
-Among them, a mechanism defined by Maheswaran and Basar~\cite{MB06} uses the class of payment functions
+Other interesting classes of mechanisms use proportional allocation, but different kinds of payments.
+Among them, a mechanism defined by \citet{MB06} uses the class of payment functions